apache/nuttx/configs/max32660-evsys/README.txt

     now appears fully functional.
 Removed EXPERIMENTAL from configuration.
     Brought in the STM32 SPI driver as a starting point.
 It still does not build correctly.
 Due to conflicts, only SPI0 will be available.
+  2018-11-30:  Completed coding of the SPI driver.
+Added board support
+    for SPI and for and SPI-based micro-SD card.
+Initial testing with no device attached shows that the first single byte SPI transfer hangs with 1 byte in the Tx FIFO and nothing in the Rx FIFO.
+Data is not moving.

 Serial Console
 ==============